cloudfoundry/bosh-bootloader/docs/getting-started-aws.md

 	--iaas aws
 ```

 The process takes around 5-8 minutes.

-When the process is finished
-a file named `bbl-state.json` will be created in the current working
+When the process is finished, multiple files will have been created
-directory.
-This file is very important as it contains credentials
+in the bbl state directory specified or your current working directory.

-and other metadata related to your BOSH director and infrastructure.
+The `bbl-state.json` contains metadata related to your BOSH director and infrastructure.

-It is highly recommended that you backup this file into version control
+It is highly recommended that you backup this directory into version control
 or another safe location.
 For more info about the `bbl-state.json` see
 the "State management" section.